thomaspernet/research-phd/README.md

 # Chapter 1: Structural Transformation and Foreign Direct Investment

-## What do we know about Structural transformation and FDI?
+## Structural transformation and FDI?

   - China attracted foreign direct investment (FDI) more than any other developping countries
     - the literature mentions the agglomeration effect to explain multinational activities abroad